"History is a novel for which the people is the author. ~Alfred de Vigny"

-They transformed the shelter into a Transitional Housing and Education Model to address inadequate education among women with young children who were poor and homeless.
+They transformed the shelter into a Supportive Housing and Education Model to address inadequate education among women with young children experiencing homelessness.

-In 2006, the Sisters extended education services into the community to reach out to more women than the housing program could serve.
+In 2006, the Sisters extended the valuable VHM education services into the community to reach out to more women than the housing program could serve

 In 2020, the Sisters retired and moved out of the Visitation House.
 The ministry transitioned to lay leadership under the direction of Andrea Hofstetter.

 The house sold in 2022 and the adminstrative office relocated to the VHM education center at 830 W. Mulberry Ave., one block from the apartment building.
 The house gives the gift of growth and expansion for the future.